rodneybw/infogramer/README.md

 # Make it executable
 $ chmod a+x /usr/local/bin/infogramer

+# Get the telegram chat id.
+Replace BOT_TOKEN with your token.
+You should see the message you sent earlier.
+$ infogramer -getId -token="BOT_TOKEN"

+# Example output:
+# Trying to get the telegram chat id...
+# Message: 'one slice of pizza please'
+# Is this message correct?
+Then your chat id is 123456789

 # Create the config file.
-Replace CHAT_ID with your chat id and BOT_TOKEN with the token botfather told you.
+Replace CHAT_ID and BOT_TOKEN with yours.
 $ echo '{"chat_id": CHAT_ID, "token": "BOT_TOKEN"}' > /etc/infogramer

 # Test it :)